mtkennerly/poetry-dynamic-versioning/README.md

     group named `tagged_metadata` to be used with the `tagged-metadata` option.
     There may also be a group named `epoch` for the PEP 440 concept.

+    If the `base` group is not included, then this will be interpreted as a named preset from the Dunamai `Pattern` class.
+This includes:
+    `default`, `default-unprefixed` (makes the `v` prefix optional).

-    The default is to use Dunamai's `VERSION_SOURCE_PATTERN`.
-You can check it for your installed version of Dunamai by running this command:
+    You can check the default for your installed version of Dunamai by running this command:
     ```
-    poetry run python -c "import dunamai; print(dunamai.VERSION_SOURCE_PATTERN)"
+    poetry run python -c "import dunamai; print(dunamai.Pattern.Default.regex())"
     ```
-    Or you can check [the latest definition in Dunamai](https://github.com/mtkennerly/dunamai/blob/master/dunamai/__init__.py).

     Remember that backslashes must be escaped (`\\`) in the TOML file.
   * `format`: String.
 Default: unset.
 This defines a custom output format for